syncfusion-content/windowsforms-docs/WindowsForms/Watermark-Text-Provider/Getting-Started.md

 ---
 layout: post
 title: Getting started with BannerTextProvider | WindowsForms | Syncfusion
-description: How to set banner text for control into the Windows Forms application.
+description: Learn here about getting started with Syncfusion Windows Forms Watermark Text Provider (BannerText) control and more details.
 platform: WindowsForms
 control: BannerTextProvider
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms Watermark Text Provider (BannerText)

 This section briefly describes how to create a new Windows Forms project in Visual Studio and add **BannerTextProvider** with its basic functionalities.